-It’s quite a catch for the beginners to begin with, supporting a great zoom range; this bridge camera is among the top ones to offer a comparative cheap price tag.
+It’s quite a catch for the beginners, to begin with, supporting a great zoom range; this bridge camera is among the top ones to offer a comparatively cheap price tag.

 The WI-FI is not there, so that can be a bit of problem for the time savers.

 The viewfinder again lacks in the eye sensor in this piece too but the raw image quality gives it up a cover.